 It is scarcely necessary to state that deliberate sin in any shape or form utterly destroys the interior life.

 COMMENT: It is a well accepted principle of Catholic spirituality that we must fight against sin.
 Naturally we must exert all of our will in the battle against deliberate mortal sin, which utterly destroys the life of grace in our soul and puts our salvation in jeopardy.
-But we must also exert great efforts in the battle against venial sins and imperfections which, while they do not destroy the life of grace in our souls, weaken our spiritual life and tempt us towards tepidity.
+But we must also exert great efforts in the battle against venial sins and imperfections which weaken our spiritual life and tempt us towards tepidity.
 In this fight we must have recourse to the sacraments and rely heavily on God’s grace.

-Completely true story or part golden legend?
+Completely true story or slightly embellished legend?
 Ultimately it does not matter, for the story of St Lucy reminds us that we must stand firm and resist sin, and that if we do our part, then the grace of God will not be lacking.